SAP/spartacus-docs/_pages/dev/icon-library.md

 ### SVG based icons
 In order to construct the SVG icon, the component will create an `xlink` to the SVG symbol.
 If a `url` is given for the icon type, the symbol will be constructed using the url and symbol configuration.
 The above setup, will produce links to `./assets/sprite.svg#info` and `./assets/sprite.svg#warning`.

 **Note**: to generate a font sprite for font awesome, you can use https://github.com/Minecrell/fontawesome-svg-sprite-generator.
-This is a convenient library to automically generate a sprite with the icons that you use in the storefront.
+This is a convenient library to automatically generate a sprite with the icons that you use in the storefront.
 Optionally, the icons can have a custom icon name.

 ### Font based icons
 To support font based icons the component simply adds the icon symbol to the list of style classes, for example